Handling Workers’ Compensation Claims Throughout NY

-New York is a Workers’ compensation state, which is an insurance that provides financial benefits and/or medical care for workers that are injured as a direct result of their job.
-The employer’s pay for this insurance, and a result, a worker that is injured on the job is not able to sue the employer in a workers compensation case.
-No one party is determined to be at fault in these legal cases.
+Workers’ Compensation is an insurance that provides financial benefits and/or medical care for workers who are injured as a direct result of their job.
+The employer pays for this insurance and, as a result, an injured employee is not able to sue their employer in a workers’ compensation case.
+No single party is determined to be at fault in these legal cases.

-The unique thing about a workers compensation case is that the amount of workers compensation benefits the recipient receives is not affected by how the accident occurred, regardless of fault or carelessness.
-The one exception to this being that a worker is not eligible for a workers compensation reward if the injury was the result of drugs or alcohol, or from malicious intent.
-Other than that, the claim is paid if the employer or insurance carrier agrees that the injury, or illness, was the direct work related injury.
+The unique thing about a workers’ compensation case is that the amount of benefits the recipient receives is not affected by how the accident occurred, regardless of fault or carelessness.
+The one exception: a worker is not eligible for a workers’ compensation reward if the injury was the result of drugs, alcohol, or malicious intent.
+Other than that, the claim is paid if the employer or insurance carrier agrees that the injury or illness was directly caused by conditions on the job.

-In order to be covered by workers’ compensation, you must be an employee, in the course of employment and accidentally injured while doing your job.
+In order to be covered by workers’ compensation, you must be an employee and accidentally injured while doing your job.
 Employees include most individuals who provide services to for-profit businesses and/or employers.

-There are numerous factors which play a part in whether an individual is considered, including but not limited to the employers’ right to control, the character of the performed work, the method of payment.
-If you have questioned regarding whether or not you are considered an "employee" under the Workers’ Compensation Law, contact and experienced attorney.
+There are numerous factors which play a part in whether an individual is considered an employee, including, but not limited to, the employer’s right to control, the character of the performed work, and the method of payment.
+If you have questions regarding whether or not you are considered an “employee” under the Workers’ Compensation Law, contact one of our experienced attorneys.

-- a.
-Construction workers who get struck by falling debris;
+- Construction workers who get struck by falling debris

-- b.
-Carpenters who sustain serious lacerations from tools
+- Carpenters who sustain serious lacerations from tools

-- c.
-Painters suffers from lead paint based injuries
+- Painters who suffer from lead paint based injuries

-If you have questioned regarding whether or not an injury which you sustained during your course of employ under the Workers’ Compensation Law, contact one of our experienced New York personal injury lawers.
+If you have questions about whether your work-related injury falls under the Workers’ Compensation Law, contact one of our experienced New York Personal Injury Lawyers.